Bayesian Network Structure Discovery Using Large Language Models: Proposed Approach

 \subsection{ReActBN: ReAct-based Score-Aware Search}

-Phase 2 refines the initial Bayesian network generated by incorporating observational data.
-Inspired by the ReAct paradigm (Reason + Act), ReActBN implements an iterative search framework in which the LLM actively supervises the structure-learning process using structural scores as feedback, through alternating cycles of reasoning and action selection.
+As illustrated in Fig.~\ref{fig:architecture}, Phase~2 refines the initial Bayesian network (BN) structure obtained in Phase~1 by incorporating observational data.
+This phase adopts a ReAct-style (Reason + Act) iterative framework~\citep{yao2023react}, referred to as \textbf{ReActBN}, in which an LLM explicitly reasons about candidate structural modifications and selects actions based on statistical feedback.

-Unlike traditional score-based algorithms such as Hill Climbing or Greedy Equivalence Search, which greedily select the single highest-scoring move, ReActBN presents the LLM with the top-k candidate structures at each reasoning iteration.
-These candidates are derived through exhaustive enumeration of all valid neighboring structures, each annotated with its structure score and score differential.
-The scoring function itself is fully configurable to accommodate different statistical criteria.
+\paragraph{Iterative Search Framework.} Starting from the current directed acyclic graph (DAG) $G_t$, ReActBN performs an iterative search procedure.
+At each reasoning iteration, ReActBN presents the LLM with the top-$k$ candidate structures.
+These candidates are derived through an exhaustive enumeration of all valid neighboring structures, each annotated with its structure score and score differential.

+\paragraph{Structure Scoring.} The scoring function itself is fully configurable to accommodate different statistical criteria.
+Each candidate structure $G'$ is evaluated using a score-based criterion.
+In this work, we employ the Bayesian Information Criterion (BIC) defined as